-The justice system is best served by full implementation of all of crime victims' rights as embodied in Oregon Constitution and statute.
-Therefore, it is in the best interest of all to create a comprehensive approach to ensuring that ORS 137.013 and Article I, section 42(1)(a) are applied consistently and efficiently throughout the State of Oregon.
+The justice system is committed to full implementation of all of Crime Victims' Rights as embodied in Oregon Constitution and statute.
+Therefore, it is in the best interest of all that we create a comprehensive approach to ensuring that ORS 137.013 and Article I, section 42(1)(a) are applied consistently and efficiently throughout the State of Oregon.
 This document discusses the constitutional and statutory mandates allowing a victim to be heard at criminal sentencing.